Information about Lenalidomide

 Expert advice for Lenalidomide

-- You may be monitored with regular blood tests before and during the treatment as lenalidomide may cause a fall in the white blood cells and platelets, required to fight infection and blood clotting.
+- You may be monitored with regular blood tests before and during the treatment as lenalidomide may cause a fall in the white blood cells and platelets, required to fight infection, Hemoglobin and blood clotting.

 - Avoid activities that may cause bruising or injury and avoid contact with people who have colds or infections.

-- Lenalidomide is not recommended for use in children and adolescents under 18 years.
+- It is not recommended for use in children and adolescents under 18 years.

 - You should use proper contraceptive methods at least 4 weeks before, during and until 4 weeks after stopping treatment.

-- Woman of childbearing potential will be required to undergo pregnancy tests before, every 4 weeks and after the treatment.
+- Woman of childbearing potential will be required to undergo pregnancy tests before and after the treatment.

-- You should inform your doctor or dentist that you take lenalidomide before you receive any medical or dental care, emergency care, or surgery.
+- You should inform your doctor or dentist that you are taking Lenalidomide before you receive any medical or dental care, emergency care, or surgery.

 Frequently asked questions for Lenalidomide